 Interest in coming to our Shed is growing steadily and we have a wide range of people already committed to it including a variety of tradesmen, Health professionals, civil servants, armed service personnel, police officers and many others.
 Our Shed aims to be as flexible as possible whilst striving to provide, wherever possible, whatever pastime, hobby or pursuit our members may request.

 Our Logo was devised by members following some brainstorming sessions and one of our original members has composed a poem highlighting the warm welcome that awaits anyone who ventures in through our front door

 The Inverness Men's Shed will prosper because of the nature of those men who are involved – and do not be surprised to see other such Sheds emerging in communities throughout the Highlands of Scotland.

-The position of the Men's Shed is indicated by a red marker in the map which can be viewed by clicking here.
+The location of the Men's Shed is indicated by a red marker on the map which can be viewed by clicking here.
 (The map is shown in a new browser window.)